TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 define('DB_HOST', 'mysql');
 ```

-_**🐙 Note:** Make sure your `wp-config.php` is formatted as close to the sample file as possible.
-The Wordpress CLI
+_**Note:** Make sure your `wp-config.php` is formatted as close to the sample file as possible.
+The Wordpress CLI gets
-gets angry when it's not and will release the Kraken on your Tugboat builds._
+angry when it's not and will release the Kraken on your Tugboat builds._

 ## Configure Tugboat for Wordpress